-- We are offering up to 15 fully funded studentships for entry into the 2017/18 academic year.
+- We are now offering up to 5 further fully funded studentships at Loughborough University only, for entry into the 2017/18 academic year.

 - As one of our students you will join a vibrant and diverse community of academics, students and a growing community of LoLo CDT alumni.

-- Join either Loughborough or UCL where you will be supervised by world-leading academics supported by large research teams.
+- You will be supervised by world-leading academics supported by large research teams.

 - You will have the opportunity to engage closely with partners in industry, policy, NGOs and academia to pursue relevant and timely research, providing multiple routes into future employment in the rapidly expanding field of energy demand research.
 Opportunities include joint projects, secondments and mentoring.

 - You will gain business and innovation skills; project and programme management skills; teamwork, communication and leadership skills; and the ability to seek solutions to complex, multifaceted problems.